One killed, three injured as gas explodes in Lagos

 The incident occurred at 13C, Palmgroove Estate, Cappa Avenue, off Ikorodu road around 6pm.

-It was gathered that the cylinder exploded while refilling gas into an outdoor split Air Conditioner.
+It was gathered the cylinder exploded while refilling gas into an outdoor split air conditioner.

 According to sources, three other men sustained varying degrees of burns and were evacuated to the hospital.

-Director General (DG) Lagos State Emergency Management Agency (LASEMA), Dr. Femi Oke-Osanyintolu said both the deceased and injured persons were rushed to the hospital before the arrival of rescuers.
+Director General (DG) Lagos State Emergency Management Agency (LASEMA), Dr. Femi Oke-Osanyintolu, said the deceased and injured persons were rushed to the hospital before the arrival of rescuers.

 Comments